Lesson 2: How to maximise your savings with the Optimal Savings Model

 You’ll be getting the best interest rates on the market and your savings could grow much faster as a result, but only if you’re diligent and persistent.

-At first, the interest you earn may not seem like it’s making any sort of dent in the overall scheme of things, but wait it out.
-Once you’re into the thousands, tens of thousands and beyond, that 1% p.a. can mean thousands of dollars earned in just a few short years.
+At first, the interest you earn may not seem like much in the overall scheme of things, but wait it out.
+Once you’re into the thousands, tens of thousands and beyond, a difference of 1% interest p.a. can mean thousands of dollars earned in just a few short years.